Graphing, homotopy groups of spheres, and spaces of long links and knots: Introduction

 If $p=1$, then the first map is surjective, and the remaining maps are isomorphisms. \item[(b)] For 3-component links, consider the sequence of maps induced by graphing:

 If $p\geq 3$, then all the maps are isomorphisms, and these groups are isomorphic to

 If $p=2$, then the first map is surjective, and the remaining maps are isomorphisms. \end{itemize} \end{mainthm}

 Our last main result gives explicit generators of these groups for equidimensional long links.
-It connects spaces of 2- and 3-component pure braids to spaces of long knots and 2-component long links, in the homotopy group just outside the ranges of Theorems \ref{T:C} and \ref{T:D}, i.e., the group $\pi_{2n-3p-3}$, which appeared in Theorem \ref{T:E}.
+It connects spaces of 2- and 3-component pure braids to spaces of long knots and 2-component long links, in the homotopy group just outside the ranges of Theorems \ref{T:B} and \ref{T:C}, i.e., the group $\pi_{2n-3p-3}$, which appeared in Theorem \ref{T:D}.

-For (spherical) 1-dimensional links in $\R^3$, one can obtain the trefoil knot by joining all three components of the Borromean rings, and one can obtain the Whitehead link by joining just two of the three components.
-A generalization of these facts to isotopy classes of higher-dimensional (spherical) links and knots is also known \cite{Skopenkov:HighCodimLinks}.
-Theorem \ref{T:F} generalizes this fact to higher homotopy groups.
+For (spherical) 1-dimensional links in $\R^3$, joining all three components of the Borromean rings yields a trefoil knot, and joining just two of the three components yields the Whitehead link.
+(Figure \ref{F:LongBorr} shows long links which have the same Vassiliev invariants of order at most $2$ as long versions of these links.)
+A generalization to isotopy classes of higher-dimensional spherical links is also known \cite{Skopenkov:HighCodimLinks}.
+Theorem \ref{T:E} generalizes this fact to higher homotopy groups.
 Certain classes in it can be viewed as analogues of the trefoil, Borromean rings, and Whitehead link.
-Indeed, Theorem \ref{T:Borr} says that the class we call the ``parametrized long Borromean rings'' maps via graphing and closure to (a link isotopic to) the high-dimensional Borromean rings defined by Haefliger \cite[Section 4.1]{Haefliger:1962Annals}.
-This fact has been independently obtained in forthcoming work of Gauniyal and Turchin.
+Indeed, Theorem \ref{T:Borr} says that the ``parametrized long Borromean rings'' maps via graphing and closure to the high-dimensional spherical Borromean rings defined by Haefliger \cite[Section 4.1]{Haefliger:1962Annals}.
+(Using Theorem \ref{T:Borr} and Theorem \ref{T:E}, we also establish in Corollary \ref{C:HaefligerTrefoilEvenCodim} that the Haefliger trefoil generates $\pi_0\K_{2k-1}^{3k}$ for $k$ odd, the analogue of a fact proven by Haefliger for $k$ even.)

-For equidimensional links, the domain of the graphing map $G^p:\mathcal{L}_{m\cdot 0}^{n-p}\to \mathcal{L}_{m\cdot p}^n$ is the configuration space $\Conf(m,\R^{n-p})$, and we denote it in this way in Theorem \ref{T:F}.
+For equidimensional links, the domain of the graphing map $G^p:\mathcal{L}_{m\cdot 0}^{n-p}\to \mathcal{L}_{m\cdot p}^n$ is the configuration space $\Conf(m,\R^{n-p})$, denoted in this way in Theorem \ref{T:E}.
 For $m=2$, we pre-compose by a homotopy equivalence $S^{n-p-1} \to \Conf(2,\R^{n-p})$.
-Theorem \ref{T:F} involves a map $J$ that joins components.
-More specifically, it joins the last two components, and when $p=1$, component $m-1$ is encountered before component $m$.
+Theorem \ref{T:E} involves a map $J$ (defined in Definition \ref{D:Join}) that joins components.
+More specifically, it joins the last two components, and when $p=1$, component $m-1$ is traversed before component $m$.
 Of course $J$ can be iterated.
-For further details on $J$, see Definition \ref{D:Join}.
-Theorem \ref{T:F} appears as Theorem \ref{T:Knots} in the main body of the paper.
+Theorem \ref{T:E} appears as Theorem \ref{T:Knots} in the main body.